Potentiality realism: A realistic and indeterministic physics based on propensities: Why Realism? Benefits and costs of an ontology

-The explanatory power is the ability to tell consistent stories about \emph{how Nature does it}.
-It requires to charge our theories with metaphysical elements because in order to give explanations one has to postulate the existence of entities in the world that interact and causally account for the observed phenomena.
+A way to justify realism is to regard science, and physics in particular, as a form of knowledge characterized by both \emph{explanatory power} and \emph{predictive power}.
+The latter is uncontroversially considered a signature feature of science and according to strong empiricists and instrumentalists science should not strive for anything more than such a feature (see, e.e, \cite{vanfrassen}).
+This view, however, does not seems to bring particular insights on nature and more importantly it precludes the meaningfulness of certain questions (a prime example is that of Bell's inequalities that arguably would not have been derived within a fully instrumental use of quantum theory).
+One thus wants science to be provided with explanatory power, namely, the ability to tell consistent stories about \emph{how Nature does it}.
+This requires to charge our theories with metaphysical elements because in order to give explanations one has to postulate the existence of entities in the world that interact and causally account for the observed phenomena.
 Obviously, this alone would not be science, for also mythology or religion aim to explain natural phenomena, but in a more arbitrary way (for example, a stormy sea could be explained by the god Poseidon, or the thunder bolt by the god Zeus who are in anger).
 So, in a satisfactory scientific theory, the metaphysical elements should be built as an interplay between the observations and the predictions of a theory, on the one hand, and the underlying \emph{things of the world} on the other, i.e., postulated elements of reality (these can be fields, particles, specific degrees of freedom with their actual magnitudes, propensities, etc.).\footnote{Physicists may be acquainted with the definition of an ``element of reality'' as defined by Einstain, Podolski and Rosen in their influential EPR paper, in terms of perfect predictability of physical quantities.
-Our use of the term ``element of reality'' here does not refer to that definition and it simply intuitively refers to the ``things'' that exist in the world.} A necessary condition for these underlying elements of reality is that, while being in general not directly observable, they are compatible with --i.e. they do not contradict-- the predictions of a theory and actual observations.
+Our use of the term ``element of reality'' here does not refer to that definition and it simply intuitively refers to the ``things'' that exist in the world.} A necessary condition for these underlying elements of reality is that, while being in general not directly observable, they are compatible with -- i.e. they do not contradict -- the predictions of a theory and actual observations.
 These things of the world form the ontology of a theory, which provides the foundations of realism at least as a working hypothesis.

 Note that there are many (in principle infinite) different possible ontologies compatible with the same theory and set of observations at any given time.
 One should therefore define standards or guidelines to adopt one ontology among all the possible compatible ones.
 As examples of possible ontologies consider, for instance, the one theorized by the pre-Socratic philosopher Anaxagoras who maintained that everything is composed of ``seeds'' (\emph{spermata}), namely microscopic and fully formed versions of any observed substance and beings (e.g., miniaturized versions of humans, stones, horses, trees, etc.) and that ``in everything there is a portion of everything'' \cite{lewis}.
 More recently, the so-called many-worlds interpretation of quantum theory postulated the existence of a multiplicity of (possibly uncountably infinitely many) worlds, namely that for each and every quantum measurement the whole universe, with its tremendous complexity, splits into many copies thereof that only differ from each other by the result of the quantum measurement.
 What unites these two ontologies is that, although they provide an explanation, they are extremely ``costly'', for they both imply an absurd inflation of required things of the world: Anaxagoras in terms of types of component, many-wolds in terms of amount of universes (so an inconceivable amount of information, etc.) that form reality.